AhmadHakami/Programming-for-Data-Science-Nanodegree/SQL/NOTES.md

 > use `[ ]` to choose many charachters, such as '**[**`abc`**]**%' meaning start with **a** or **b** or **c**, and using `!` for **not** , for example '**[**`!abc`**]**%' meaning not start with **a** or **b** or **c**

 -------------------

+> ### IN

+The **`IN`** operator is useful for working with both numeric and text columns.
+This operator allows you to use an **`=`**, but for more than one item of that particular column.
+We can check one, two, or many column values for which we want to pull data, but all within the same query.

+> **`Expert Tip:`** in most SQL environments you can use single or double quotation marks - and you may NEED to use double quotation marks if you have an apostrophe within the text you are attempting to pull.